or Sign in using Facebook

 Dachshunds are small, friendly dogs with long bodies carried low to the ground.
 They are among the most popular dog breeds in the United States, according to the American Kennel Club.
 Originated in Germany to hunt badgers, and built to follow their prey through underground tunnels, both miniature and standard Dachshunds have elongated, muscular bodies.
 Their long bodies make Dachshunds prone to serious back problems, and excess weight greatly increases the likelihood of such problems.
 It is important to determine and maintain your Dachshund's ideal weight.

+The judicious eye of the Dachshund's owner is needed to determine the ideal body weight of a Dachshund, and the correct quantity of a nutritious diet, plus regular exercise, are needed to maintain it.
+The breed standard, which can serve as a starting point, says the ideal body weight of a miniature Dachshund is 11 pounds or less, while standard Dachshunds will weigh from 16 to 32 pounds, depending on their body height and length.
 The Dachshund’s body should be lean and muscular with a pronounced arch behind the ribs, leading to the hindquarters.
 The Dachshund’s chest bone should visibly protrude, with a dimple on each side.
 If you notice that the fat around the chest covers the breastbone, or that the dog displays a rounded waistline that does not arch upward at the abdomen, your Dachshund is overweight.
 This holds true for both miniature and standard Dachshunds.
 At the ideal weight, you should be able to feel the ribs without probing through fat.

 Dachshund puppies should eat up to four times daily.
 Moist food is best for puppies, especially when they are first weaned.
 Dachshund puppies can start eating dry kibble after about 3 months of age and cut down to three meals per day.
 One ounce of food for each pound of body weight helps Dachshund puppies stay at a healthy weight, according to the Dachshund Club of America Handbook.
 When Dachshunds reach about 6 months old, they should get two meals per day.